 It is expected that results from these studies will lead to clinical trials in both humans and dogs, thereby helping improve the treatment of angiosarcoma in both.

-- Invited Speaker at the 34th European Society for Surgical Oncology Congress.
+- Young, R. J. Angiosarcoma after breast cancer surgery.
+Presentation given at the 34th European Society for Surgical Oncology Congress.
+October, 2014.
 Liverpool, UK.
-2014.
-Angiosarcoma after breast cancer surgery.